google/WebFundamentals/src/content/en/fundamentals/accessibility/accessible-styles.md

 Generally, any time we focus an element, we rely on the built-in browser focus ring (the CSS `outline` property) to style the element.
 The focus ring is handy because, without it, it's impossible for a keyboard user to tell which element has the focus.
-The <a href="http://webaim.org/standards/wcag/checklist" target="_blank">WebAIM checklist</a> makes a point of this, requiring that "It is visually apparent which page element has the current keyboard focus (i.e., as you tab through the page, you can see where you are)."
+The [WebAIM checklist](http://webaim.org/standards/wcag/checklist){: .external } makes a point of this, requiring that "It is visually apparent which page element has the current keyboard focus (i.e., as you tab through the page, you can see where you are)."

 ![form elements with a focus ring](imgs/focus-ring.png)